I just finished setting up self-hosted email and it was the easiest thing ever.

 firstname.lastname@example.org and set up Thunderbird.
 I tested sending and receiving emails and checked, using Wireshark, that my mail was being correctly encrypted with the TLS certificates I configured:

-As of yet, I haven’t had much trouble getting my email delivered to different addresses from Big Mail Corps which was what I was most worried about and which is an often-cited factor many use to advocate against self-hosting email.
+As of yet, I haven’t had much trouble getting my email delivered to the addresses controlled by the Big Mail Corporations which was what I was most worried about and which is an often-cited factor many use to advocate against self-hosting email.
 So far, I’ve confirmed that both Gmail and ProtonMail deliver my mail.
 Microsoft’s Office 365 marked my IP as being spam—which is understandable since it’s a brand new mail server on a previously-unused domain—but not only did they notify me that I was put on their spam list, they offered a really easy way to remove my IP from the list:

 I didn’t bother setting up virtual mail accounts because it will just be me using this mail server.
 If there are additional addresses I need to add, I can just add them to the